ksheumaker/homeassistant-apsystems_ecur/README.md

 ### Switch
 * switch.ecu_query_device - switch will turn off after the user configured number of intervals if cached data is used.

+### How to derive new sensors from excisting sensors
+Total power for each inverter: Settings > Devices and Services > Helpers (top of the screen) > +Create Helper > +/- Combine the state of several sensors
+Show the total_energy_yesterday: https://community.home-assistant.io/t/statistic-sensor-reset-clear-at-midnight-for-daily-min-max-temperature/501688/8

 ## TODO
 Code cleanup - it probably needs some work